 The Painted Icons of a Self-Taught Iconographer By Mary Jane Miller

 For two millenniums icons have encouraged vibrant soul transformation through image and prayer.The Orthodox Church used this method of image and prayer as a teaching tool for the community while illustrating their doctrine.
-It is said that the first icon painters, called iconographers, cultivated wisdom while experiencing mystical revelations within the practice.
+It is said that the first icon painters, called iconographers, cultivated wisdom while experiencing mystical revelations while PLAYING IN THE DIRT, egg tempera.

 EGG, DIRT, AND GOD